-- identifying and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board); - · reviewing and evaluating incumbent directors; - recommending to the Board for selection candidates for election to the Board; - · making recommendations to the Board regarding the membership of the committees of the Board; - · assessing the performance of management and the Board; and - · developing a set of corporate governance principles for us.
+- identifying and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board); - reviewing and evaluating incumbent directors;

+- recommending to the Board for selection candidates for election to the Board; - making recommendations to the Board regarding the membership of the committees of the Board; - assessing the performance of management and the Board; and - developing a set of corporate governance principles for us.

-The Nominating and Corporate Governance Committee is composed of two directors: Messrs.
-McAdam (Chairman) and Shattuck.
+The Nominating and Corporate Governance Committee is composed of three directors: Messrs.
+McAdam (Chairman) and Shattuck and Admiral Evans.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing rules).
-The Nominating and Corporate Governance Committee met four times during 2018.
+The Nominating and Corporate Governance Committee met four times during 2020.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on our website at http://investors.alarm.com.

 The Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements and having the highest personal integrity and ethics.
 The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of our stockholders.
 However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, our operating requirements and the long-term interests of our stockholders.
-In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity, age, skills and such other factors as it deems appropriate given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
+In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity of backgrounds, which is construed broadly to include differences of viewpoint, age, skill, gender, race and other individual characteristics; and such other factors as it deems appropriate given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.